KSP-KOS/KOS/doc/source/addons/AGX.rst

 .. figure:: /_images/addons/AGExtQuickStart2.jpg

-Note that this mod only adds action grousp 11 through 250, it does not change how action groups 1 through 10 behave in any way.
+Note that this mod only adds action grousp 11 through 250, it does not change how action groups 1 through 10 behave in any way and groups 11 through 250 should behave the same way.

 **Known limitations (Action groups 11 through 250 only):**

-- For an action group to be useable, it must have an action assigned to it.
-When installed, AGX adds a "Script Trigger" action to the kOS computer part that serves this purpose if you want an "empty" action group to trigger kOS scripts with.
-- Be aware that if you query an empty action group, it will always return a state of False and trying to turn an emtpy action group On will do nothing and silently fail without any sort of error message.
+- On a nearby vessel that is not your current focus, an action group with no actions assigned will always return a state of False and can not be set to a state of true via the "AG15 on." command.
+Assign the Script Trigger action as a work-around for this.
 - At this point, AG11 through AG250 do not officially support RemoteTech through kOS.
 (Support will happen once all three mods involved have updated to KSP version 1.0 and made any internal changes necessary.)
 All three mods can be installed at the same time without issue, just be aware there may be unexpected behavior when using action groups 11 through 250 from a kOS script in terms of RemoteTech signal delay and connection state.

 **Action state monitoring**